CodeupClassroom/venus-modified-lessons/spa/modifying_home.md

 Since the outside world does not need to call `changeAboutText()`, it does not need to be exported.

-### Changing view component function names
+## Changing view component function names

 `router.js` is responsible for connecting a view component's HTML and JS functions to the route that transitions to that view component.
-Thus, any time you create or modify a view component's HTML or JS functions, you must also modify its routing information in `router.js`.
+Thus, any time you create or modify a view component's HTML or JS function names, you must also modify the view component's routing information in `router.js`.

 Let's change the About HTML function's name from `About` to `AboutView`.
 1. change the function's name in `js/views/About.js`